 What a Lawyer Can Do for You: Step-by-Step

 A lawyer begins by assessing the specifics of your case, including accident details, medical records, and police reports, with a focus on Arizona’s unique laws, such as pure comparative negligence (ARS 12-2505).
-They develop a strategy tailored to your situation, whether it involves negotiating with insurers or preparing for a lawsuit. - Gathering and Preserving Evidence
+They develop a strategy tailored to your situation, whether it involves negotiating with insurers or preparing for a lawsuit. - Gather and Preserve Evidence

 Beyond immediate costs, a lawyer evaluates long-term losses, including future medical expenses, lost earning potential, and emotional distress—common in cases involving Arizona’s uninsured or underinsured drivers.
-They ensure all damages, both economic and non-economic, are included in your claim, reflecting Arizona’s recognition of non-economic damages like pain and suffering. - Filing Legal Documents and Meeting Deadlines
+They ensure all damages, both economic and non-economic, are included in your claim, reflecting Arizona’s recognition of non-economic damages like pain and suffering. - File Legal Documents

 Arizona law requires accident victims to file claims within two years under the statute of limitations (ARS 12-542).
 Missing this deadline forfeits your right to recover compensation.
 A lawyer will file a claim on your car accident ensuring all paperwork is filed accurately and on time, avoiding legal pitfalls that could harm your claim. - Negotiating a Settlement